yigengjiang/3DGCTR-Visualization/README.md

 # 3D Bounding Box with Open3D

 This repository shows some examples on how to visualize 3D grounding boxes with [Open3D](https://www.open3d.org/).
+It is also the visualization implementation of our paper ["Rethinking 3D Dense Caption and Visual Grounding in A Unified Framework through Prompt-based Localization"](https://arxiv.org/abs/2404.11064).

 # Usage
 ## Environment Setup